 Daemonsets¶

 Daemonsets are controllers in Kubernetes used to automatically run a Pod replica on each node (or specified nodes) in the cluster.
-It ensures that all nodes meeting the node selection criteria run the Pod, and is often used for deploying system services at the node level (such as log collection, monitoring agents, network plugins).
-When new nodes join the cluster, the DaemonSet automatically creates Pods for them; when nodes are removed, the Pods are also cleaned up.
+They ensure that all nodes meeting the node selection criteria run the Pod, commonly used for deploying node-level system services (such as log collection, monitoring agents, network plugins).
+When a new node joins the cluster, DaemonSet automatically creates a Pod for it; when a node is removed, the Pod is also cleaned up.

 For more information, refer to Daemonsets.